heinu123/PlayIntegrityNEXT/Fp_Downloader.apk to use with play integrity by chiteroman/README.md

     - Type "su"
     - Type "fp"

-If you get the "syntax error" on termux or app use the Old legacy fp_downloader app.
+If you get the "syntax error" on termux or app use the Old legacy fp_downloader app [here](https://github.com/daboynb/PlayIntegrityNEXT/blob/main/Fp_Downloader.apk%20to%20use%20with%20play%20integrity%20by%20chiteroman/Fp_Downloader_legacy.apk)

 # Demonstration